taydev/degenbank/README.md

+# PROJECT HAS BEEN ARCHIVED DUE TO DISCONNECT FROM COMMUNITY THIS PROJECT WAS BUILT FOR - NO LONGER MAINTAINED

 This is mostly just on here because I needed an easy way to move files from my PC to my RPi (+ version control).
 But, here we are.

 # degenBank - A bank by the brainless, for the brainless.